Eric Puerto

-Eric Puerto Huerta (born 28 October 2002) is a Spanish professional footballer who plays as a goalkeeper for Deportivo de La Coruña.
+Eric Puerto Huerta (born 28 October 2002) is a Spanish professional footballer who plays as a goalkeeper for Portuguese club F.C.
+Penafiel, on loan from Deportivo de A Coruña.

 Career

-Born in Estepa, Seville, Andalusia, Puerto represented EF Peloteros Sierra Sur, Séneca CF and Córdoba CF as a youth.
-He made his senior debut with the latter's reserves on 12 January 2020, starting in a 2–0 Tercera División away win over UD Los Barrios.
+Born in Estepa, Seville, Andalusia, Puerto represented Peloteros Sierra Sur, Séneca and Córdoba as a youth.
+He made his senior debut with the latter's reserves on 12 January 2020, starting in a 2–0 Tercera División away win over Los Barrios.

-On 21 July 2021, after finishing his formation, Puerto signed for Segunda División RFEF side Antequera CF. After spending his first season as a backup, he subsequently became a starter and helped the club in their promotion to Primera Federación in his second year.
+On 21 July 2021, after finishing his formation, Puerto signed for Segunda División RFEF side Antequera.
+After spending his first season as a backup, he subsequently became a starter and helped the club in their promotion to Primera Federación in his second year.

 On 9 January 2024, Puerto signed a three-and-a-half-year contract with Deportivo de La Coruña also in the third division.
-He spent the remainder of the campaign as a backup to Germán Parreño as the club achieved promotion to Segunda División.
+He spent the remainder of the campaign as a backup to Germán Parreño as the club achieved promotion to the Segunda División.

 Demoted to third-choice after the arrival of Helton Leite, Puerto was loaned to third division side Marbella FC on 22 January 2025.
+Back to Dépor in July, he was again a third-choice behind Germán and Álvaro Fernández as they achieved another promotion.

+On 1 September 2026, after falling further down the pecking order after the arrival of Leo Román, Puerto was loaned to Liga Portugal 2 side F.C.
+Penafiel.